 Bungalow 5 was one of my favorite showrooms as well.
-Similar in style to World’s Away with their modern updates to classic pieces using rattan, clean lines, and color.
+Similar in style to World’s Away with their modern updates to classic pieces using rattan, clean lines, and bright, happy color!

-And animal hide…this bar is so unique…love!
-The hardware on their furniture was like jewelry.
+And animal hide.
+This bar is so unique!😍 The hardware on the furniture here was like jewelry.